More than just maintenance: how wholistic property management gives you plenty of options

 “There is a lot of legislation around property in Canberra that affects owners and landlords, so being up to date with changes to the law is crucial.
 When selling or leasing out property, most people don’t really know what they are getting themselves into and how much baseline knowledge is required,” said Monika.

 For example, recent proposed changes in the Residential Property Act mean that landlords can’t unreasonably deny a tenant’s request for a pet or a request to make minor reversible changes to the property.
 Although great for tenants, these changes reduce your autonomy over the property as an owner.

 This is where experienced property professionals become invaluable.
 Your property manager, your sales agent, your broker—it’s their job to be on top of legislation and understand how it will impact the day to day management of your property.
 All of them are there to provide advice and guidance outside of a transaction.

 Property management involves a lot more than just getting rent paid and repairs done.
-Grace views it as wealth creation and investment building, with the overall aim of creating financial prosperity through property.
+Monika views it as wealth creation and investment building, with the overall aim of creating financial prosperity through property.

 The property management team at Independent works with live-in owners as well as investors to provide property advice tailored for an individual’s circumstances.